Last updated: 24 July 2018

 Who World-Check holds information about

-- World-Check holds information that helps financial institutions, corporates, professional services firms, governments, law enforcement agencies, regulators and other World-Check customers (“WC Customers”) to perform due diligence and other screening activities in accordance with their legal or regulatory obligations and risk management procedures carried out in the public interest (“Checks”).
+- World-Check holds information that helps financial institutions, corporates, professional services firms, governments, law enforcement agencies, regulators and other WC Customers (“WC Customers”) to perform due diligence and other screening activities in accordance with their legal or regulatory obligations and risk management procedures carried out in the public interest (“Checks”).

-- It is designed and maintained to improve the speed, accuracy and transparency of Checks which are carried out on customers and counterparties and which relate to anti-money laundering, countering terrorist financing, ‘know your customer’ and anti-bribery and corruption requirements.
+- It is designed and maintained to improve the speed, accuracy and transparency of Checks which are carried out on customers and counterparties, and which relate to anti-money laundering, countering terrorist financing and other unlawful acts (for example, illegal trafficking and environmental crime), ‘know your customer’, and anti-bribery and corruption requirements.

 - Your information is only included on World-Check if Public Domain Data (as defined below) suggests that there is information about you that WC Customers ought to be aware of for the purposes of Checks.